10 Ways to Save on Meeting Costs Without Attendees Even Noticing

 Always start by asking hotels about their shoulder season, but also consider using a cold-weather destination in the winter or a hot-weather destination in the summer.

-1. Downsize Your F&B
+8. Downsize Your F&B while Staying on Trend

 With the trend toward healthy eating, there’s no need to serve supersized portions.
 Work with your catering person to cut back the size of everything, from hors d’oeuvres to desserts to the cups and plates.
 Try using creative presentations instead, like serving ahi tuna in miniature ice-cream cones or gazpacho in shotglasses.

 A touch of uplighting against a wall can add drama to a reception at little cost.
-Ask the hotel about its existing furniture or decor; often there are available couches or soft seating that you can use instead of renting.
+Ask the hotel about its existing furniture or decor; often, there are available couches or soft seating that you can use instead of renting.
 Replace cut flowers with succulents.

 More attendees are increasingly aware of the environmental cost of printing.
 Menus can be replaced with QR codes, agendas can be posted online, and a single seating chart at the entrance can replace a room full of table cards.